How To Buy A Home In Minnesota And Wisconsin

 During escrow, all of the conditions and contingencies outlined in your purchase contract will be processed.
 If you listed an appraisal, inspection(s), or due diligence, now is the time they will be conducted.
 Usually, there are deadlines within the purchase contract that dictate when you will have each service completed.
 If the appraisal or inspections can’t be scheduled early enough or complete by the listed date, your agent will ask the sellers for an extension (more time) to complete that particular service.
 In most cases, reasonable extension requests are accepted.

 Your lender will be watching to make sure the home you want to purchase appraises at a value high enough for them to justify the loan terms outlined in your pre-approval and (depending on what kind of financing you’re getting) to make sure that the house passes inspection.
-Your Counselor Realtor® is experienced in this process and many agents are aware of what popular lending programs are looking for, so during the home search will help you choose a property that appears to meet these terms before you make an offer.
+Your eXp REALTOR® is experienced in this process and many agents are aware of what popular lending programs are looking for, so during the home search will help you choose a property that appears to meet these terms before you make an offer.
 If the property you want to buy meets all the requirements and your credit, income, and other information is approved, your financing will move forward.

 Title Company & Closer